 A: A good number dogs will not get along with cats.
 So if you have cats, it's your responsibility to figure out a plan to be able to reliably separate them.
 If that's not feasible, it will be essential for you to only agree to take in dogs that are known to be trustworthy with cats.

 Q: What if I must go out of town on a trip?

 A: As the foster parent, it will be your responsibility to make arrangements for this eventuality.
-Some foster parents have trade-off arrangements with pet-loving friends or relatives or other nearby foster homes.
+Some foster parents have trade-off arrangements with pet-loving friends or relatives or other nearby foster homes (this can be coordinated in the MCAS foster facebook group).
 Others take their fosters on vacation with them or hire a house-sitter or board the pet(s).
 Any arrangements are at the foster parent's own expense.

 Q: Will MCAS pay for all of a pet's medical expenses?